tomysaman/learning-notes/mac/mac-setup.md

 - Apps 1
   - Stats (system info in menu bar)
   - Rectangle (windows management)
-  - Mos (mouse helper tool, main use case is let you do natural scrolling with trackpad but reverse it when using a mouse)
+  - Mac Mouse Fix (mouse helper tool, let you do natural scrolling with trackpad but reverse it when using a mouse, also customise side buttons click / click+scroll / click+drag, and use modifier keys to do different scrolling behaviour - quick/slow/horizontal etc)
-    - Alternative: LinearMouse or Scroll-reverser
+    - Alternative: LinearMouse, Mos, or Scroll-reverser
   - Monitor Control
   - Karabiner-Elements (keyboard keys mapping tool) (follow my github repo to import and use my setup)
 - Apps 2